palladme/AIHking/README.md

 ### Malicious prompts and Jailbreaks

-# Some may be sensitive.
+# Some may be sensitive to viewers.
 You have been warned.